charlespascoe/project-management-system/design/crc.md

 * Does
   * Handles requests to create a new authentication token pair
   * Handles requests to delete an authentication token pair
+  * Handles requests to elevate a login session
+  * Handles requests to drop system administrator elevation
+  * Handles requests to change the user's password
 * Collaborators
   * User
   * AuthenticationTokenPair